kchalkowski/ASF_optimal_radius/Readme.md

 ## Recent Updates
 **October 9, 2024:**
+Added capability in Make_Grid to input external raster with lc values.

+**October 9, 2024:**
 Incorporated new movement function, Movement_Fast_RSFavail.cpp (parm setting mv_pref=3 to use), which allows for flexibility in RSF preferences according to availability.
 Requires matrix of RSF probabilities with different combinations, with corresponding dummy coded RSF availability matrix.

 **September 18, 2024:**